Plan your future with our Retirement Budget Calculator

 Employer 401(k) Match Calculator

-Determine the amount your employer will contribute to your 401(k) based on their match policy.
-Enter your salary, contribution percentage, and match details to estimate your total match.
+Determine how much your employer contributes to your 401(k) based on their match policy.
+Enter your salary, contribution rate, match percentage, and match cap to see your total annual savings and whether you're leaving free money on the table.

 How to Use This Calculator